xchem/fragalysis-backend/README.md

     USER=someone
     PASSWORD=password123

-...you can then get an API token.
-Here we're using `httpie`and `jq`: -
+...you should eb able to obtain an API token.
+Here we're using `http`and `jq`: -

     TOKEN=$(http --form POST https://$TOKEN_URL/ \
         grant_type=password \